 Advantages of membership

 Membership of the Friends entitles you to copies of the Actuality magazine, to the Annual Report or periodical newsletter, to concessionary prices for publications in print or sound and to be actively involved in the future of the Archive.
-An Annual General Meeting is held each year: the next one takes place on Thursday 17 May 2018.
+An Annual General Meeting is held each year: the last one took place on Thursday 17 May 2018.
 Subscriptions can be paid online, or by downloading and completing the subscription form.

 Some events that volunteers have made possible